ruinunca/SimDial/README.md

 See paper for details.
 The source code and data used for the paper can be found at [here](https://github.com/snakeztc/NeuralDialog-ZSDG).

 ## Prerequisites
- - Python 2.7
+ - Python 3.6
  - Numpy
  - NLTK
- - progressbar
+ - progressbar2

 ## Usage